cjrentier/ION-API-viaPostman/README.md

   * Click **Get New Access Token** button and after receiving click "Use Token".
   * Each Request in the Collection must set Authorization Type = **Inherit auth from parent**.
   * Use the {{iu}} and {{tenant}} variables to construct the requests.
+  * There are differences depending on the type of Authorized App used: Backend Service or Web client.
+Both are documented.
-* Additionally a Pre-request Script is available to request and use token automatically.
+* Additionally a Pre-request Script is available to request and use token automatically when using the Backend Service type.
   * Configure the Authorization Tab > Access Token to use the access_token variable.
   * Download the provided example JavaScript and copy it to the Pre-request Script tab.
   * For more details: [Automatic request of new Token after expiry](https://github.com/cjrentier/ION-API-viaPostman#automatic-request-of-new-token-after-expiry)